Sometimes customers ask us to limit or cap the hours we spend on a task. We are glad to do this, but ask customers to understand the ramifications.

 Minimum Limit Allowed

-The minimum hourly limit or cap allowed by Percona is three hours.
+The minimum hourly limit or cap allowed by Percona is four hours.

 Managing Time Limits